-The selection of the active air measurement location has based on the prevailing wind direction; site Topography, the future layout of the proposed project components and the location of the nearest sensitive receptors with respect to the store plots.
-Moreover, the selection had based on the guidelines stated in the American Society for Testing Materials (ASTM) reference method1.
+The selection of the active air measurement location was based on the prevailing wind direction; site Topography, the future layout of the proposed project components and the location of the nearest sensitive receptors.
+Moreover, the selection was based on the guidelines stated in the American Society for Testing Materials (ASTM) reference method1.

-The following ambient air pollutants where the target parameters, which will be measured during the monitoring program:
+The following ambient air pollutants where the target parameters, which will be measure during the monitoring program:

 - TOTAL Suspended Particulate (TSP)

 - Thoracic particulate (PM10)

-- Nitrogen dioxide NO2.
+- O Nitrogen dioxide NO2.

-- o Sulfur dioxide SO2.
+- Sulfur dioxide SO2.

-- o Carbon monoxide CO.
+- Carbon monoxide CO.